Introduction

 In the cheshire

 module, one can find molecular data for molecules belonging to the CHESHIRE database.
-Five data sets (MolecularDataSet
+Five datasets (MolecularDataSet

 experimental_shifts_only